Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/GPL_compliance.md

 In general, the (L)GPLv3 license was also internationalized, avoiding US-specific terminology [5,8]. \
-For more information; the changes are briefly discussed here [5, 7], and in more detail here [8].
+For more information: the changes are briefly discussed here [5, 7], and in more detail here [8].

 ¹ _Together with the explicit mention of patents, so called patent retaliation is also included in GPLv3 [9] [10]._